Het Loo Giltwood Mirror

 This magnificent 10 foot high mirror in giltwood and Vernis Martin (a form of imitation coloured lacquer), was made in 1888 by the French furniture designer Louis Majorelle.
 It was commissioned by King Willem III and Queen Emma as part of a suite for the Royal Palace of Het Loo at Apeldoorn in the Netherlands.

-After removing the mirror plate and giltwood from the frame, the carvings, gilding, painting and lacquer work were repaired, cleaned and restored.
+After removing the mirror plate and giltwood from the frame, I repaired, cleaned and restored the carvings, gilding, painting and lacquer work.

 A fantastic pair of 10 feet high French gilt and lacquered display cabinets with Japanese shibayama panels, mirrored interiors and glazed sides, Circa 1880.

-Restoration included cabinet woodwork, carving repairs, decoration, gilt work, door interior lacquer work and re-finishing and re-working recent bad carvings, exterior lacquer decorations, and construction "repairs" to the doors.
+My restoration included the cabinet woodwork, carving repairs, decoration, gilt work, door interior lacquer work and extensive re-finishing and re-working of recent bad ivory carvings, exterior lacquer decorations, and construction "repairs" to the doors.

 Lacquer Centre Table

 This Japanese "Monkey" centre table was exhibited at the 1851 Great Exhibition, The Crystal Palace, London.
 It was purchased by William Spencer Cavendish, the 6th Duke of Devonshire (1790-1858) for his home, Chatsworth House.
 The fur covered carved wood monkeys, are dressed in brocade jackets, and hold up a silk covered carved tree trunk column which supports a highly decorated Nagasaki-style mother of pearl inlaid lacquer top.

 Restorations included carving, fabric, fur, hair, papier mache, gesso and plaster repair, decoration and lacquer work.

 General restoration included cabinet work, repaired and replaced metal and mother of pearl inlays, cleaning and hand polishing.